Manafort case sparks conversation about sentence disparities

 The most recent statistics from the U.S. Sentencing Commission show that, in fiscal year 2017, roughly half of all federal sentences came in below the guidelines, while only 3 percent went above the guidelines.
 Roughly three-fourths of all tax cases came in below the guidelines in that fiscal year, according to the commission.

-In Manafort's case, Judge T.S.
-Ellis III called the guideline range "excessive."
-During the hearing, he noted that the guidelines were recently changed to calculate higher sentences in tax cases.
+In Manafort's case, the judge called the guideline range "excessive."
+During Thursday's hearing, he noted that the guidelines were recently changed to calculate higher sentences in tax cases.
 As a result, many tax evaders who similarly avoided millions of dollars in taxes over the years received much lighter sentences, sometimes less than a year.
 Defense lawyers cited those cases, and Ellis said he arrived at his sentence in part to avoid unwarranted disparities.

+Ellis , who was born in Bogota, Colombia, was appointed to the bench by President Ronald Reagan in 1987.

-A review of several of Ellis's cases by the AP found that he is sometimes lenient, meting out lower sentences than the guidelines recommend in multiple fraud and drug cases last year and this year.
+A review of several of Ellis' cases by The Associated Press found that he is sometimes lenient, meting out lower-than-recommended sentences in multiple fraud and drug cases this year and last.
 In one drug case, he sentenced a defendant to just over four years, nearly five years less than the nine years called for by the lower end of the guideline range.

 However, most of his sentencing departures could be measured in months.